ytthuan/LeoSQLServerRServices/README.md

 - **Predictive Maintenance**.
 Predict machine failures.
 - **Customer Churn Prediction**.
 Predict when a customer churn happens.
 - **Online Purchase Fraud Detection**.
 Predict if an online purchase transactions is fraudulent.
+- **Energy Demand Forecasting**.
+Forecast electricity demand of multiple regions.

 <!--
 - Retail Forecasting.
 Forecast the product sales for a retail store.